Transform your campus with a Greenery™!

 6. Promote health, wellness, and nutrition

 Needless to say, encouraging the consumption of fresh vegetables is a great way to promote campus wellness.
-The Leafy Green Machine is able to elevate the salad bar to one of your campus' most unique features.
+The Greenery is able to elevate the salad bar to one of your campus' most unique features.
 Here are just three ways to get the student body excited about their greens:

-- Create learning opportunities around your crops with nutrition seminars to teach students how the LGM’s produce fits into a healthy and holistic lifestyle.
+Create learning opportunities around your crops with nutrition seminars to teach students how the Greenery’s produce fits into a healthy and holistic lifestyle.

 7. Be an advocate for innovative technology and inspire future leaders

-With a Leafy Green Machine, current and prospective students will see your commitment to promoting and exploring new and disruptive technologies.
+With a Greenery, current and prospective students will see your commitment to promoting and exploring new and disruptive technologies.
 Not only will the farm make students think critically about their food, but it can inspire them to pursue sustainable solutions in their own fields.

 8. Serve the freshest food year-round

 One of the primary benefits of container farming is its season-agnostic growing capabilities.
 By growing warm weather lettuces, leafy greens, and herbs on campus year-round, you can provide your students and faculty with the freshest food available.
-Not only do dining hall chefs love the produce that comes out of the Leafy Green Machine, but students appreciate a salad bar stocked with tasty and crunchy vegetables.
+Not only do dining hall chefs love the produce that comes out of the Greenery, but students appreciate a salad bar stocked with tasty and crunchy vegetables.